sparkfun/SparkFun_CO2_Sensor-STC31/docs/arduino_setup.md

     - [Installing an Arduino Library](https://learn.sparkfun.com/tutorials/installing-an-arduino-library)
     - [Installing Board Definitions in the Arduino IDE](https://learn.sparkfun.com/tutorials/installing-board-definitions-in-the-arduino-ide)

-## Installing the SparkFun STC31 and SHTC3 Arduino Libraries
+## Installing the SparkFun STC3x and SHTC3 Arduino Libraries

-The SparkFun STC31 Arduino library helps you configure and get CO<sub>2</sub> data from the STC31 sensor.
-Install the library using the Arduino Library Manager tool by searching for "SparkFun STC31" and install the latest version.
-If you'd prefer to manually install the library, you can download it from the [GitHub Repository](https://github.com/sparkfun/SparkFun_STC31_Arduino_Library/tree/main) or you can download a ZIP of the repository [here](https://github.com/sparkfun/SparkFun_STC31_Arduino_Library/archive/refs/heads/main.zip).
+The SparkFun STC3x Arduino library helps you configure and get CO<sub>2</sub> data from the STC31 sensor.
+Install the libraries using the Arduino Library Manager tool by searching for "SparkFun STC3x" and "SparkFun SHTC3" and install the latest versions.
+If you'd prefer to manually install the libraries, you can download them from the GitHub Repository ([STC3x Library](https://github.com/sparkfun/SparkFun_STC3x_Arduino_Library/tree/main) and [SHTC3 Library](https://github.com/sparkfun/SparkFun_SHTC3_Arduino_Library)) or you can download a ZIP of the repositories here: [STC3x Library (ZIP)](https://github.com/sparkfun/SparkFun_STC3x_Arduino_Library/archive/refs/heads/main.zip) and [SHTC3 Library (ZIP)](https://github.com/sparkfun/SparkFun_SHTC3_Arduino_Library/archive/refs/heads/master.zip)